How to sound like a one-take wonder on your podcast

 Ambient noise is the background sound of where you recorded the podcast.

 Sometimes you’ll only need 30 seconds of it or less to cover up small edits.
-But it’s never a bad thing to have more than you need.

-Often if you haven’t recorded enough you’ll need to loop it.
-If there are recurring sounds in the audio they’ll become obvious to the listener and that’s not a good thing.
-So, the longer the track the better.
+Often if you haven’t recorded enough you’ll need to loop it and if there are recurring sounds in the audio they’ll become obvious to the listener and that’s not a good thing.

 Having an ambient soundtrack in your back pocket means you can lay it under any re-records you do to make it sound like it was recorded in the original location.